How to Prepare Flash and JPEG Files for Happenings Channel

 Size and Margins:

 The format size for our purposes is in pixels 1920w x 1080h.
 It is wise to give yourself at least a 90px buffer margin for your document.
 This will insure that you images are not cut off when broadcast.
+In Photoshop, you can have title safe guidelines overlaid as you work so you're extra sure.
 Flash Files

 - Keep final file sizes relatively small: around 2mb max

 - Beware that large files will cause the displayed board to run slower then on a local machine.
 This is due to bandwidth and processing power constraints of the system.

 - Import images/artwork at 72dpi.
 TV format does not display any higher resolution.
 A higher resolution image will not “look” better.
 It will only increase your file size and potentially slow down the animation of the board.

 - Use a sound track for pacing.
 The Happenings Channel does not play sound.
 However, putting in a sound track on a heavily animated file will help improve the pacing.
 This does not guarantee the heavy animation will play at your expected pace, but it's helpful during the editing process.

 - All animations must be in SWF format.
 The software we use only works with jpeg, gif and swf files.

 - If you have your full animation as a QuickTime, Aftereffects, or Final Cut file it will need to be converted and embed as a QuickTime (MPEG-4 codec) in Flash and saved as a swf.